-Motion paths may be paths on which slide objects animate, but for all other practical reasons, they are essentially just ordinary paths (or lines) that have curves, points, etc. If you are familiar with the drawing tools in PowerPoint (Line, Curve, Scribble, and Freeform) -- or if you use a graphic illustration program like Adobe Illustrator or CorelDRAW, you know that paths can be either open or closed.
+Motion paths are paths through which slide objects animate.
+However, for all other practical reasons, they are essentially just ordinary paths (or lines) that have curves, points, etc. If you are familiar with the Line, Curve, Scribble, and Freeform drawing tools in PowerPoint, or if you use a graphic illustration program like Adobe Illustrator or CorelDRAW, you know that paths can be either open or closed.

 Figure 2: Open Motion Paths

 So, how is the concept of open and closed paths relevant to motion path animations in PowerPoint?

 This may not be terribly obvious but any animation that plays on a closed motion path gets back to the original starting point of the animation.
 Thus, the starting and ending points of such motion path animations are the same.

 On the other hand, animations that play on open motion paths have distinctly different starting and closing points.
 Examples of these are animations that play on a line or a curved path from one part of the slide to another.

 If you know how to edit points of paths using PowerPoint's capable drawing tools, you can easily convert open paths to closed, and vice-versa.
 Even if you are not too familiar with these drawing tools, you can quickly convert an open path to a closed one, or the other way around using options that we explore next.

 Follow these steps to explore open and closed Motion Paths in PowerPoint 2010 for Windows: